 By the late 1980’s, we had decided to manufacture our own premium leather goods.

-Today, with two of Charles Pettit’s great-great-grandsons at the helm, TUSTING is a global name in luxury leather goods.
+Today, with Charles Pettit’s great-great-grandson at the helm, TUSTING is a global name in luxury leather goods.
 Our busy Lavendon workshop lies just a couple of miles from the original tannery, at the heart of England’s leather country: the juncture between Northamptonshire, Buckinghamshire and Bedfordshire.

 There are families here whose stories are interwoven with our own: generations of leather experts who have worked for TUSTING as long as any of us can remember.
 You may not have known our history, or how we came to be a globally loved brand.
 But, if you’ve admired our beautiful leather bags, we hope it’s because you feel the passion and experience that goes into every stitch.

 Every bag we sell becomes part of its owner’s story: these are signature pieces that, with the right care, will only become more beautiful over time and are often handed on to the next generation.
 A wonderful investment, designed to delight for a lifetime.

 You’ll find Edinburgh graduate of physiology and pharmacology Gillian at the helm for all things brand and customer-related at TUSTING.
 Brand equity is one of the most valuable things we have here at TUSTING; Gillian uses her wealth of management consultancy experience to manage our customers’ experience and ensure that we never waver from the qualities and values that our customers love so much.
 When she’s not at her desk – or one of the many events she attends on our behalf – she can be found bouncing around a course of jumps on her little pink horse.